Bethany Global University

 Bethany Global University (formally Bethany College of Missions) is a private Evangelical Christian university in Bloomington, Minnesota.
 Its primary focus is on training missionaries and it was founded in 1948.
-It was one of nine work colleges in the United States until 2024 when it moved to a fully online format.
+It was one of nine work colleges in the United States until 2024, when it moved to a fully online format.
+The physical campus was sold in 2025 to Substance Church.